Everton reach exclusivity agreement with MSP

 Their chairman, Iranian-American billionaire Jahm Najafi, is the vice-chairman of McLaren and also a minority owner of NBA team Phoenix Suns.

-He attended the defeat to Southampton in January at Goodison Park and his net worth was valued at £2.9bn, external by the Paddock Magazine in 2021.
+He attended the defeat by Southampton in January at Goodison Park and his net worth was valued at £2.9bn by the Paddock Magazine in 2021.

 - Our coverage of Everton is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment